-Chester Beaty sounds like he could play in the US Open Golf tournament.
+Chester Beatty sounds like he could play in the US Open Golf tournament.
 But he wasn’t a golfer, as far as we know.
 Beaty was a philanthropist, traveller, collector, and founder of one of the most interesting libraries in Ireland.
-Before you shake your head and say “it’s another library”, listen up!
-This one is special.
+Before you shake your head and say “it’s another library”, hear me out.
+This is special.
 Once called Europe’s best library by Lonely Planet, the Chester Beatty is the collection of art and historical items by the eponymous private collector.

-But it’s less a museum and more of a collection of the man’s travels.
-It’s a library of what the man was interested in.
+But it’s less a museum and more of a collection of the man’s travels – a collection of what Beatty was interested in.
 Donated to the state of Ireland to preserve for the public, the compact museum of art is a fascinating look at the cultures of the Middle East, Asia, and parts of Europe.
 And it’s free.
-So no excuses.
+No excuses.

 Set aside time for a tasty lunch in the bright and airy Silk Road café downstairs.
 Afterwards, take a stroll in the manicured gardens in front and walk back to the city centre through Dublin Castle.